 This lupini bean salad with crushed pistachio is a delicious high-fiber side dish.
 The Italian lupini beans make the dish hearty.
-This will become one of your top lupini bean recipes!

 You can also serve it for snack time, for a get together with friends, or on top of a lunch or dinner salad.
 The lupini salad makes a great quickie appetizer that’s also delicious and packed with nutrients.